MD/MA

 Application Process

-Students must complete the first two years of medical school and be admitted to the Graduate School before beginning the dual degree.
+Students who wish to take their breakout year before starting the MD program may apply concurrently for the two programs.
+Students whose breakout year comes after year 3 must complete the Graduate School application no later than January 15 of their third year of medical school, for summer admission to the MA program.
 However, given the extensive materials already provided during the AMCAS application process, it is possible to offer dual degree candidates an accelerated admissions process to the Graduate School since materials need only be submitted once.

-In order to be considered for the dual degree program candidates must still complete an application to the Graduate School.
-This includes a new 2-4 page personal statement answering the question: “Why have you decided to pursue a dual degree which focuses on health care ethics?”
-Completed applications should be received before the November 15th deadline.
+The Graduate School application should include a 2-4 page personal statement answering the question: “Why have you decided to pursue a dual degree which focuses on health care ethics?”
+Completed applications should be received before the January 15th deadline.
 As well, an official transcript for all undergraduate or graduate education must be provided to the Graduate School before enrolling in MA classes.

 We recommend that you to assist you in transitioning to the dual degree program as early as possible.
 You may apply at any time prior to the final deadline, if convenient for you.